cdklabs/cdk-nag/API.md

 ## struct NagLoggerSuppressedData  <a id="cdk-nag-nagloggersuppresseddata"></a>

-Data for onSuppressed method of an I.
+Data for onSuppressed method of an INagLogger.